pippim/pippim.github.io/mt.md

 Running Multi-Timer is as easy as typing `mt` at the command line.
 Or simply clicking a Desktop Shortcut linked to Multi-Timer.

+## One Time Configuration

 {% include image.html src="/assets/img/mt/mt maximum number of timers.png"
    alt="Multi-Timer Maximum Number of Timers.png"
-   style="float: left; width: 65%; margin: .25rem 0px 0px 1rem;"
+   style="float: left; width: 65%; margin: .25rem 1rem 1rem 0px;"
    caption="Multi-Timer Maximum Number of Timers"
 %}

-## One Time Configuration

 The first time you run Multi-Timer you need to specify the maximum number of timers (alarms) you will be using.

-Once this is set, you cannot change it.
-Your only recourse is to remove the configuration file (`rm ~/.config/mt.conf`) and start over again.
+Once the maximum number of timers is set, you cannot change it.
+Your only recourse is to remove the configuration file, (using `rm ~/.config/mt.conf`), and start over again.

 ---